-Seniors, Class of 2021:
+Seniors, Class of 2023:

-If you took any classes for PACC credit through St. Mary’s University of Minnesota and you hope to get credit for college, you need to have your PACC transcript sent to the college you are attending.
+If you took any classes or are planning to take any classes this year for PACC credit through St. Mary’s University of Minnesota and you want to get credit for college, you need to have your PACC transcript sent to the college you are attending.
+Some colleges may also request it as a part of your admission application.
 You can go online to St. Mary’s website at: http://www.smumn.edu/pacc.
 Click on "Information for Students and Parents" on the left hand side of the page.
 Click on this and you will see a list of frequently asked questions, click on "Transferring Credits" to get information about ordering your St. Mary's Transcript to the colleges of your choice.
-Once the college you choose receives the final transcript, they will review and determine if they will award college credit for the coursework.
+Here is their information:

 As always, your college counselors are here to discuss additional college options, financial aid, scholarship searches, etc. If you have questions, contact them!

-Juniors, Class of 2022:
+Juniors, Class of 2024:

-Sophomores, Class of 2023:
+Sophomores, Class of 2025:

 Students, remember to update your resume in Naviance to keep track of all your activities and community service for the year.

-Freshmen, Class of 2024:
+Freshmen, Class of 2026: